jsrice7391/teacherTools/README.md

 ## Contributions
+1. Fork this repo.
+2. Make your own modifications.
-Add your own tools with a README to explain what the activity is accomplishing.
+3. Add your own tools with a README to explain what the activity is accomplishing.
 Keep them simple.
+4. Create a pull request, with a description of your changes.